Is Student-Based Funding Coming to Georgia Schools?

 This video offers a discussion of student-based funding.

-According to the website for the Annenberg Institute for School Reform, student-based funding begins by assigning specific weights to each type of student.
-The weights are measured by the cost of educating that student, whether a student with special needs, gifted student or average student.
-Once those specific weights are determined, funding can be allotted to each district and school-based on a precise formula that more accurately takes the specific needs of the student population into consideration.
+According to the Annenberg Institute for School Reform website, student-based funding begins by assigning specific weights to each type of student.
+The weights are measured by the cost of educating that student, whether a student with special needs, a gifted student, or an average student.
+Once those specific weights are determined, funding can be allotted to each district and school based on a precise formula that more accurately takes the particular needs of the student population into consideration.

 Transition of Power